HandMatt/rusty-roguelike/readme.md

 - [ ] Consider some visual effects to make combat more visceral
 - [ ] Consider keeping score

+## Bugs
+- Monsters can enter the same tile if they move into it at the same time e.g. tile is empty so considered a valid destination, so both monsters move into it simultaneously

 ### Credits
 The dungeon floor, wall, and adventurer graphics were kindly provided by Buch for free, [here](https://opengameart.org/content/unfinished-dungeon-tileset).
 The potion and scroll graphics are from Melissa Krautheim’s [Fantasy Magic Set](https://opengameart.org/content/fantasy-magic-set).
 Weaponry is from Melle’s [Fantasy Sword Set](https://opengameart.org/content/fantasy-sword-set).
 Monster graphics are from the game Dungeon Crawl Stone Soup (CC0 license), packaged by Chris Hamons, [here](https://github.com/crawl/tiles).